 Webelos Scout Resident Camp, Boxwell Reservation

-Welcome to Webelos Resident Camp for 2013!
+Welcome to Webelos Resident Camp for 2014!
 We are eager to have you in camp this summer at Boxwell Scout Reservation.
 Boxwell is a wonderful facility for young boys to have a great camping experience.
 Your Webelos' camping experience will be a fun, informative, and safe camping trip that will keep boys excited about Scouting.
-This year's theme "Space Exploration, Mission to Mars."
+This year's theme "Superheroes."

 Swimming, archery, bb shooting sports, belt loop activities, campfire programs, and sports are just a few of the activities available throughout the weekend.
 During your free time you may hike around camp or explore Cubworld’s Native American village, Medieval Castle, Western Fort and Pirates Cove.
 Oh, and don’t forget to bring your fishing pole.
 We are located on Old Hickory Lake!